 Even though a dog box can be very unforgiving, they have some advantages on the race track.
 The main attraction is very quick clutchless shifting.
-The dogs on a dog engaged transmission are spaced wider apart than those on a synchromesh trans and allow for a small amount of rpm mismatch.
+The dogs on a dog engaged transmission are spaced wider apart and allow for a small amount of rpm mismatch.
 This makes for a clunky and noisy shift, but who cares in a race.
 Clutchless shifts are accomplished by simply letting off the throttle for a split second, and once the load is off the transmission, the shifter is simply thrown into the next gear.
 No synchromesh box can match the speed of these shifts.
 Another benefit is that dog boxes require virtually no force to be put into gear since there is no synchro’s to operate.

 Take a look at this video to see the beauty of the system:

 There are a couple parts of this video where he looks pretty nervous.
 I wonder how many takes they had to do…

 Food for thought:

 How well you can shift has a large effect on the lifespan of a dog box transmission.
 Typically, these transmissions don’t last as long as a synchromesh box due to the abuse the dogs take.

 H-Pattern Dog boxes were run in most forms of professional racing, including Formula 1, until the paddle shift came around.
 This was the only option for a fast shifting transmission for many years.